gabrielyanabraham/NS3-Usage-Example/README.md

 cmake --build build
 ```

-Both methods generate two executables in the `build/` directory:
+Both methods generate an executable in the `build/` directory:

 * `udp-raw-socket-sim`: Main simulation